 As more and more people watch more and more channels and creators, it’s natural to think “Hey, this looks really fun!
 I want to make a vlog channel!”
-And while vlogging is, on the surface, pretty straightforward, there are definitely some things that some people don’t know.
+And while it is, on the surface, pretty straightforward, there are definitely some things that some people don’t know.

 What is a vlog?

-The important part of a vlog, however, is to tell a story.
+The important part of starting a vlog, however, is to tell a story.
 Your story.
-Whether that is the step by step motions through your day or picking out a three-act narrative (Act 1: Setup – Act 2: Conflict – Act 3: Resolution) like Casey Neistat ascribes to, the key is to provide something useful and engaging to your viewers.
+Whether that is the step by step motions through your day or picking out a three-act narrative (Act 1: Setup – Act 2: Conflict – Act 3: Resolution) like Casey Neistat ascribes to, the key is to provide something useful and engaging to your audience.
 If you can bring someone along and make them feel connected to you and your story, you’re on the right path.

 There’s less emphasis on video/audio quality than a typical well-produced video segment, but that’s primarily due to the run-and-gun nature of a lot of vloggers.
-Some people use a lot of cinematic b-roll to break up their a-roll dialog, whereas others will stick more to the a-roll and more topical b-roll.
+Some creators use a lot of cinematic b-roll to break up their a-roll dialog, whereas others will stick more to the a-roll and more topical b-roll.

 Anyone who sticks with vlogging for a good period of time will end up developing their own style and feel after a while.
 When starting out it may be useful to try and imitate some things you like from the vloggers you look up to, but only as a learning tool, or training wheels while you find your own voice.
-Don’t stress about it, just make your content.
+Don’t stress about it, just make your videos.

 Vlog vs blog

-This is definitely not any sort of hard and fast rule, but it’s been my observation over the years.
+This is definitely not any sort of hard and fast rule, but it’s been our observation over the years.
 Yes, there can be informational videos out there (and there are a LOT), but vlogs tend to aim for bringing the viewer along for the ride, not necessarily teaching them how to do something in detail.

 Think about it this way.
 If you blog, you can definitely vlog about your blogs.
 Even if it’s just making recap videos, it’s possible.
 This may be tricky depending on what you blog about, but if it can tie in or be a companion piece, it’s not a bad idea.

-The vlog will funnel traffic to the blog, and vice versa.
-If you vlog you might as well make a blog post about the vlog.
-You can elaborate on things that were missed, make a tangential blog post relating to a brief mention or after-vlog thought.
-Or you could just make a transcription of the video into a blog post.
+The YouTube channel will funnel traffic to the blog site, and vice versa.
+You can make articles about your videos, elaborating on things that were missed, make a brief mention or add tips you didn’t cover in the video.
+You could also just make a transcription of the video into a blog post.

 Why should I vlog?